nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 4a.
 The student index is invalid.
     * 4a1.
 WellNUS shows an error message.
-        * Use case ends.
+        * Use case resumes from step 3.

 * 4b.
 No fields to edit were specified
     * 4b1.
 WellNUS shows an error message.
-        * Use case ends.
+        * Use case resumes from step 3.

 * 4c.
 The contact number is invalid (non-numerical input or not 8 digits long) or address is invalid (> 200 characters long)
     * 4c1.
 WellNUS shows an error message.
-        * Use case ends.
+        * Use case resumes from step 3.

 #### 6.3.4 #UC04: Delete an existing student